 I'm a student currently living in the United Kingdom.
 I am interested in programming, cycling, technology and gaming.
-In programming, I am proficient in the languages HTML and CSS, and I enjoy making websites.
-I also enjoy writing scripts in Python, especially using APIs for games and tools that I use.
 I write on my site, The Nerdy Student, about technology and productivity.

 You can check out my portfolio and my website below.
 If you would like be to write a website at a low price for you, please feel free to email me!